Wellfleet Bay Horseshoe Crab Research

 In collaboration with the University of Rhode Island, the National Park Service, the Massachusetts Division of Marine Fisheries, and others, Mass Audubon also surveys spawning horseshoe crabs on the Outer Cape.

 We need your help!
-Please volunteer today to help preserve these very special creatures.
+You can make a difference in the effort to preserve these very special creatures.

 To sign up as a survey volunteer, please contact our volunteer coordinator or call 508-349-2615.
 Wellfleet Bay survey sites include Wellfleet Harbor, Nauset Estuary, and Pleasant Bay.